Skip to main content

 curriculum: The politics and practices of sexuality education (pp. vi-viii).
 New York: Teachers College Press.

-This page titled 7.5: Gender and Sexuality is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Katie Coleman via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7.5: Gender and Sexuality is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Katie Coleman via source content that was edited to the style and standards of the LibreTexts platform.